Qwebeck/postgres_storage_manager/README.md

 It is important to note that such an action does not cause products to be bound to the order, but only generates a possible set for its completion.
 Also database will inform you in case if there will be not enough products to complete as order.
 ![Order creation](/images/order_creation.png)
-Order creation
+Order creation and overview
 ![Order creation](/images/notification.png)
-Informing you about missing products
+Informing you about required products